pchemguy/SQLiteC-for-VBA/Project Overview.md

 Each package should host its files in a subdirectory under *Library*.
 This way, packages with all their supporting files can be added to other projects easily.
 For example, the *DllManager* subdirectory contains custom-build SQLite binaries (both x32 and x64).
 Several DLL Manager tests use these binaries as test fixtures.
 Similarly, *SQLiteCAdo* holds a demo database and various files used by tests, demos, and examples.

-### Diagrams
+### Supporting tools

 I prepare diagrams starting from the [yWorks yEd][] graph editor.
 I save originals in the native GraphML format and export them in the EPS format.
 Then I open EPS files in Adobe Illustrator CS6 and save them as SVGs (I also make jpg or png files at this point if necessary).

-### Writing aids
+[TableGenerator][] assists with table markdown table creation.

-I should acknowledge [Grammarly][] service:  it can significantly facilitate the writing process and help improve the linguistic quality of the texts.
+[Grammarly][] service can significantly facilitate the writing process and help improve the linguistic quality of the texts.

 <!-- References -->